Tommydemian/chat-app-net-module/README.md

 ``` clave comprender estos 2 methods ya que son keys centrales para la creacion de servers/ clients e interactuar.
 ```
+## Improving the UI of the chatRoom interface which is in the console.

+## Identifying the client: